mradinoff/EarBuddies-Front/README.md

 - View own profile, including attending events and "matched" friends
 - Like other users to "match" with them
 - Find events and say you're attending
+- Search events via genre, and use geolocation to show events near you
 - Live chat with other users for that event.
 Make plans before the event, discuss the gig, chat during the gig!
 - Edit profile